U.S. watchdog says Black, Hispanic homeowners more distressed than whites

 Some borrowers found the forbearance process “confusing and incomplete,” complained of delays and, in some cases, being denied loan modifications, the CFPB said.

-Reuters reported last month that the CFPB was cracking down on mortgage servicers amid worries some may be discriminating against minority borrowers.
+Reuters reported here last month that the CFPB was cracking down on mortgage servicers amid worries some may be discriminating against minority borrowers.
 The agency is also worried that millions of Americans in forbearance could be pushed into foreclosure when forbearance programs expire this year.
+(Reporting by Katanga Johnson Editing by Michelle Price; Editing by Aurora Ellis)

 Our Standards: The Thomson Reuters Trust Principles.